 Whether you live in your own home in the greater Harrisburg region or in one of the Messiah Lifeways resident communities, Messiah Lifeways’ community support services are available to help you or your loved one age in place in your home.
-From home care services and Adult Day programs, to rehabilitation and respite, our community support services provide care hourly, daily, or up to a full month or more in an effort to help you age in place.
-Our Age in Place programs serve Harrisburg, Camp Hill, Mechanicsburg, New Cumberland, and the entire Central PA region.
+From home care services and Adult Day services, to rehabilitation and respite, our community support services provide care hourly, daily, or up to a full month or more in an effort to help you age in place.
+Our age in place programs serve Harrisburg, Camp Hill, Mechanicsburg, New Cumberland, and the entire Central PA region.

 Our professional team of housekeepers, care assistants, drivers, companions, and errand runners can help you live well in your own home.

 Provides out-of-home care for loved ones who are unable to stay alone safely during the day, where they receive support and care in an uplifting and enriching environment.

 Short-term rehab stays and outpatient physical, occupational, and speech therapy are available at Messiah Lifeways at Messiah Village in the Wagner Transitional Care.

 Short-term breaks for caregivers, ranging from a few hours to a month or more.

 What are some things one can do to prepare for aging in place?

 - Call a family meeting to discuss aging in place options

 - Research aging in place resources and services

 - Review finances and explore if insurance coverage or financial assistance is available